Advertiser Disclosure

 Key Takeaways

-• Points and miles valuations vary by program, with flexible points like Chase Ultimate Rewards and American Express Membership Rewards often valued higher.
+• Points and miles valuations vary by program, with flexible points, such as Chase Ultimate Rewards and American Express Membership Rewards, often valued higher.

 • Alaska Airlines Atmos Rewards offers great redemption rates and many transfer partners.

-• World of Hyatt points offers reasonable redemption rates with all hotels using a standard award chart.
+• World of Hyatt points offer reasonable redemption rates, with the majority of its hotels utilizing a standard award chart.

 Credit cards, airlines, and hotels don’t publish points and miles valuations, so there are no official answers on what points and miles are worth.
-It’s up to you to come to your own conclusions on that value.
+It’s up to you to draw your own conclusions about that value.

 But we’re here to help.

-Many factors come into play when determining this metric.
+Several factors contribute to determining this metric.
 Below are questions you should ask yourself when evaluating the value of points, and we’ve taken them all into account to create our point and mile valuations:

 • How valuable are these points?